anlerandy/timerClass/README.md

 Type: `Number`
 Default: `120000`
 The number of milliseconds to wait before timeout.
 Default is 2 minutes.
 Note: A 100 milliseconds is always added preventing premature timeout (default value included).
+This means that if it's set at 1000ms, the actual calback will be in 1100ms.
+Retrieving it will shows 1000ms.

 ### **options**